 Our thoughts and imaginations are the only real limits to our possibilities. — Orison Swett Marden

-From my own perspective, another example of a limiting belief that may resonate with many of us who identify ourselves as anxious is the idea that our anxiety is a curse or a wound, something “bad,” a way in which we’re broken (and so “bad” ourselves, perhaps).
-As a limiting belief, this idea is more complicated because it is often not simply based on something that we have been told, but on our own personal experiences of emotional and physical pain; moreover, our “gremlin” or inner critic frequently gets involved.
-Previously, I have suggested that as valid as the view of anxiety as a curse or a wound may be, given what those of us who experience anxiety can go through, it is not helpful to us (The Gift of Anxiety, 2012).
+From my own perspective, another example of a limiting belief that may resonate with many of us who identify ourselves as anxious is the view of our anxiety as a curse or a wound, something “bad,” a way in which we’re broken (and so “bad” ourselves, perhaps).
+In terms of a limiting belief, this view of anxiety is complicated because it is often not simply based on something that we have been told, but on our own unpleasant personal experiences of the emotional and physical pain of anxiety; moreover, our gremlin or inner critic frequently gets involved.
+As absolutely valid as this take on anxiety as a curse or wound may be, given what those of us who experience anxiety can go through, it is not helpful to us.
 This particular way of seeing sets up a relationship between us and our anxiety that is dominated by feelings of antipathy, resentment, and fear.
-In this kind of relationship, we tend to polarize with our anxiety, identifying it as an enemy and taking up a defensive position against it; as we do so, we generate an even greater amount of tension for ourselves (catabolic energy!), and not the increased sense of calm and confidence that we desire.
-Personally, I wonder how our experiences of anxiety might be different if we were able to see anxiety not as a curse or a wound, but as a blessing, a source of healing — a gift.
+In this kind of relationship, we tend to polarize with our anxiety, identifying it as an enemy and taking up a defensive position against it; as we do so, we generate an even greater amount of tension (catabolic energy) for ourselves, and not the increased sense of calm and confidence that we desire.
+Personally, I wonder how our experiences of anxiety might be different if we were able to see anxiety not as a curse or a wound, but as a blessing, a source of healing — a gift, even.
 While I acknowledge that this idea may strike some as sounding ridiculous, at least initially, I get very excited thinking about what a different kind of relationship between us and anxiety this energetically anabolic perspective makes possible, and with this different relationship, what becomes possible for us.

 How is the way that you are seeing things influencing what is possible for you?
 What are alternate thoughts and beliefs that would be more helpful than some of the ones that you are currently using?
 How can you “clean your lenses” so that your invisible eyeglasses of perception work for you rather than against you?